matteobaccan/owner/site/docs/reload.md

 permalink: /docs/reload/
 ---

 Owner version 1.0.4 does support programmatic reload, as well as the automatic "hot reload" for configuration files.

+There are two ways on how the automatic HotReload can be implemented with OWNER: synchronous or asynchronous.

 Programmatic reload
 -------------------

 You can manually ask a configuration object to reload.
 This is done via the [Reloadable] interface.

 Example: